AgoraLab/ExoPlayer/docs/hls-sei.md

     interface Listener {

            /**
      * Called when user-data-unregisted of sei extract form stream. current only valid for hls
      * @param uuid  uuid in the user-data-unregisted content
-        * @param data   payload data in the user-data-unregisted content
+     * @param data  payload data in the user-data-unregisted type content of sei
-        * @param pts    presentation time stamp extract from pes header of hls */ default void onUserDataUnregistedAfterExtract( byte[] uuid, byte[] data, long pts){}
+     * @param pts   presentation time stamp extract from pes header of hls */ default void onUserDataUnregistedAfterExtract(byte[] uuid, byte[] data, long pts){}

     /**
      * Called when render time is equal to pts of user-data-unregisted. current only valid for hls
      * @param uuid  uuid in the user-data-unregisted content
-        * @param data   payload data in the user-data-unregisted content
+     * @param data  payload data in the user-data-unregisted type content of sei
-        * @param pts    presentation time stamp extract from pes header of hls */ default void onUserDataUnregistedWhenRender( byte[] uuid, byte[] data, long pts){}
+     * @param pts   presentation time stamp extract from pes header of hls */ default void onUserDataUnregistedWhenRender(byte[] uuid, byte[] data, long pts){}

+    /**
+     * Called when agora-defined-data of sei extract form stream. current only valid for hls
+     * @param data payload data in the agora-defined-data type content of sei
+     * @param pts presentation time stamp extract from pes header of hls */ default void onAgoraDefinedDataAfterExtract(byte[] data, long pts){}

+    /**
+     * Called when render time is equal to pts of agora-defined-data. current only valid for hls
+     * @param data  payload data in the agora-defined-data type content of sei
+     * @param pts presentation time stamp extract from pes header of hls */ default void onAgoraDefinedDataWhenRender(byte[] data, long pts){}
     }
 }
 ```